MAAP-Project/maap-documentation/docs/source/searching.rst

   results = maap.searchGranule(concept_id=COLLECTION_ID)
   pprint(f'Got {len(results)} results')

 This dataset exists in NASA's Operational CMR.
-Using https://search.earthdata.nasa.gov, I was able to discover the collection concept ID by searching for "ABoVE LVIS L2 Geolocated Surface Elevation Product" and copying the ``concept_id`` from the URL of the result to modify the code below:
+Using https://search.earthdata.nasa.gov, I discovered the collection's ``concept_id`` by searching for "ABoVE LVIS L2 Geolocated Surface Elevation Product" and copying the ``concept_id`` from the URL of the result to modify the code below:

 .. code-block:: python